leftPathGoat/CS15L-LabReport-3/README.md

 technical/911report/chapter-11.txt
 technical/911report/chapter-13.1.txt
 ````
+- This find command is searching for all the .txt files with `1` as the last character in their name.
 ````
 $ find technical/911report/ -name "*2.txt"
 technical/911report/chapter-12.txt
 technical/911report/chapter-13.2.txt
 technical/911report/chapter-2.txt
 ````
+- This find command is searching for all the .txt files with `2` as the last character in their name.
 **Searching a file by type**
 Format: `find <path> -type <type>>`
 This command-line option allow users to search files of a certain type.